Carvales/control-systems-visu-tools/README.md

 ## Description
 This repository is intended for :
-- Control System students that need to experience stuff in order to learn.
+- Control System students who need to experience stuff in order to learn.
-- Control System professors that want to include visual, practical and pedagogical elements in your lectures.
+- Control System professors who want to include visual, practical and pedagogical elements in their lectures.

-Matlab applications are proposed to visualize and understand systems.
+Matlab applications (designed with appdesigner) are proposed to visualize and understand systems.

 ## Available tools: